 Volkswagen vehicles are known as reliable rides with tight handling.
-They typically garner strong safety ratings, which helps lower insurance premiums.
+They typically garner strong safety ratings, which helps to lower insurance premiums.

-Companies that provide cover for Volkswagen
+Companies car insurance for your Volkswagen

 About the Volkswagen brand